Q: Where are you from? Where do you live now?

 I’ve got some other gear that will go in checked luggage, but this is what I’m carrying onto the plane.

-I’ve got many different favorite quotes – they always seem to come into play during different shoots or different inspiration times.
+A: I’ve got many different favorite quotes – they always seem to come into play during different shoots or different inspirational times.
 I think right now it is, Leonard Cohen’s “there is a crack in everything–that’s how the light gets in.”

 Really as photographers, that’s what we’re trying to do–bring a little bit of light into the story that’s already in front of us.